hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/12_automating_workflow.md

 ## Learning Objectives:

-* Create an efficient and reusable workflow for RNA-seq data analysis using shell scripts
+* Create a reusable and efficient workflow for RNA-seq data analysis using shell scripts

 ## Automating the analysis path from Sequence reads to Count matrix